 Outdoor Science Education Program

-Outdoor Science Education Program consists of a variety of weeklong classes offered June through August for students in grades 1-8, on topics ranging from science and art, to natural history.
+The Outdoor Science Education Program consists of a variety of weeklong classes offered June through August for students in grades 1-8, on topics ranging from science and art, to natural history.